AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 </details>

-### 6.8 Verify that the Monitor section in the Egress area is effectively protecting the private subnet
+### 6.8 Verify that the Monitor section within the Egress area is effectively safeguarding the private subnet

-- Once the Aviatrix Cloud Firewall is enabled, you should see **logs** showing traffic to the permitted domains.
-All other traffic will be automatically denied.
+- Once the <ins>permitted</ins> Distributed Cloud Firewall rules are enforced on the Spoke Gateway and integrated into the Aviatrix Cloud Firewall, you should observe **logs** displaying traffic to both the allowed domains and the prohibited domains (which will be dropped).

 ```{figure} images/lab-topology01.png
 ---